ethereumdegen/stark-bot-native/README.md

 A terminal UI client for [Starflask](https://starflask.com) — the AI agent orchestration platform.
 Chat with your agents, manage tasks, track sessions, and monitor credits, all from your terminal.

+StarkBot is a preset bundle of agents who get deployed to Starflask to complete tasks.

 Built with Rust, async I/O, and the [iocraft](https://github.com/ccbrown/iocraft) component framework.

 ```